JetBrains/guide/site/django/tutorials/django-aws/setup-ubuntu/index.md

 As we are going to use gaming drivers, we need to use the GPU instance provided by AWS.
 GPU instances are not provided to every user, so you might need to create a support request to AWS to provision a GPU instance.

-For this tutorial, I will be using a **g4dn.xlarge** instance which provides 4vCPUs and 16GB of RAM.
+For this tutorial, I will be using a _g4dn.xlarge_ instance which provides 4vCPUs and 16GB of RAM.

 ![configure_instance_1](steps/step7.png)

-I will click on **Configure Instance Details**.
+I will click **Configure Instance Details**.

-Make sure to choose **DjangoVPC** in network dropdown.
-I will choose the public subnet **ap-south-1a** where our server will be launched.
+Make sure to choose _DjangoVPC_ in network dropdown.
+I will choose the public subnet _ap-south-1a_ where our server will be launched.

-Make sure to enable **Auto-assign Public IP**.
+Make sure to enable _Auto-assign Public IP_.

 ![configure_instance_2](steps/step8.png)

-Next, I will click on **Add Storage**.
+Next, I will click **Add Storage**.
 I will provide 150GB for my instance store volume as an arbitrary disk space.
 I would recommend creating a separate block storage where you can store your critical data and perform backups.
-Instance storage is also called **“ephemeral drives”** which provide temporary block-level storage.
+Instance storage is also called _“ephemeral drives”_ which provide temporary block-level storage.
 Thus, there is a higher risk of losing data.

 ![block_storage](steps/step9.png)

-Next, I will click on **Add Tags**.
+Next, I will click **Add Tags**.
 Tags enable you to categorize your AWS resources, you can skip it if you don’t require it.

 ![ec2_tags](steps/step10.png)

-I then click on Configure Security Group and choose an existing security group **UbuntuDesktop-SG** which I have already created.
+I then click on Configure Security Group and choose an existing security group _UbuntuDesktop-SG_ which I have already created.
 You can see the port 8443 will be used to connect to our desktop through NICE DCV Client.

 ![configure_sg](steps/step11.png)

-Next, I will click on **Launch**, select an existing or create a new private key and finally click on **Launch Instances**.
+Next, I will click **Launch**, select an existing or create a new private key and finally click **Launch Instances**.
 It will take a few minutes to create our new instance.

 I will go to [nice-dcv.com](https://www.nice-dcv.com/) from where I will be downloading & installing NICE DCV Client for Windows.
 They also have clients for Linux and MacOS.